HerodotusDev/cairo-mmr/README.md

 from cairo_mmr.src.mmr import append, verify_proof
 ```

 For demonstration purposes, in the next example we are going to keep track of the hashes and peaks on-chain.
-An off-chain solution should be used instead
+An off-chain solution should be used instead.

 ```cairo
 func demo{syscall_ptr: felt*, range_check_ptr, pedersen_ptr: HashBuiltin*}() {